← The Website

 I already know the basics of agents.
 Is there content for me?

-The free modules cover fundamentals — if you've already built agents before, you might move through Modules 1–3 quickly.
-The real value for experienced developers is in Module 5 (the full case study with real decision logs), Module 6 (multi-agent coordination patterns from a live system), and Module 7 (production hardening: cost optimization, circuit breakers, structured logging).
+If you've built agents before, you might move through Modules 1–3 quickly.
+The value for experienced developers is in Module 5 (the case study on what actually happened with this site, failures included), Module 6 (multi-agent coordination patterns from a live system), and Module 7 (production best practices: cost optimization, error handling, structured logging).
 That's content you won't find from a tutorial writer who hasn't shipped to production.

 Still have a question?

 The fastest way to get an answer is Twitter.
-For course access issues or billing questions, email works fine too.
+For course access issues, replying to any course email works fine too.